 - Position your brand as a thought leader on your topic

-- Nurture relationships with current customers by providing value
+- Nurture relationships with current customers

 - Age, gender, and level of education

 - Relationship status and whether or not they have kids

 - Job role

 - Their goals and motivations